manhquynh-github/Python-DNN-Practice/PythonSetUpTensorflow/README.md

 8. Install __Tensorflow with GPU support__.
     - If you installed CUDA Toolkit 9.0, enter the command below\
     `pip install --ignore-installed --upgrade tensorflow-gpu`
-    - Otherwise, you have to build the Tensorflow binaries on your own *__OR__* find a compatible one in this very helpful [Git by fo40225](https://github.com/fo40225/tensorflow-windows-wheel).
+    - Otherwise, you have to re-build the Tensorflow binaries on your own *__OR__* find a compatible one in this very helpful [Git by fo40225](https://github.com/fo40225/tensorflow-windows-wheel).
         - When you find the correct one, copy the *__link of the file__* and replace `/blob` from the link to `/raw`.
 The link should end with `.whl` file extenstion and contains no `/blob`.
         - Enter the command below to install.
 Remember to replace `[the link]` with the modified link.\
         `pip install --ignore-installed --upgrade [the link]`